cloudposse/atmos/website/docs/core-concepts/vendoring/vendoring.md

 id: vendoring
 ---

-Atmos natively supports the concept of "vendoring", which is making a copy of the 3rd party componentsstacks, and other artifacts in your own repo.
+Atmos natively supports the concept of "vendoring", which is making a copy of the 3rd party components, stacks, and other artifacts in your own repo.

 After defining the `component.yaml` vendoring manifest, the remote component can be downloaded by running the following command: